 He performed as oboe soloist in 1986 in the Orchestre Symphonique de Bretagne, in 1987 in the Orchestre Symphonique de Mulhouse - Opéra du Rhin and from 1992 to 2012 in the Sinfonieorchester Basel.
-In 1992 he was awarded first prize in music from the Fördergemeinschaft in Freiburg (European Cultural Foundation) He has also been requested to play with several orchestras such as the Orchestre Symphonique de la Suisse Romande, the Tonhalle-Orchester Zürich, the Orchestre National de France, the Südwestfunk Baden-Baden Sinfonieorchester, the Orchestre National de Russie, the Zürcher and Basler Kammerorchester, the Orchestre National de Lyon, the Orchestre National de l’Opéra de Lyon.
+He has also been requested to play with several orchestras such as the Orchestre Symphonique de la Suisse Romande, Tonhalle-Orchester Zürich, Orchestre National de France, Südwestfunk Baden-Baden Sinfonieorchester, Orchestre National de Russie, Zürcher and Basler Kammerorchester, Orchestre National de Lyon, Orchestre National de l’Opéra de Lyon.
 He has performed as a soloist under the baton of famous conductors such as Nello Santi, Armin Jordan, Marcello Viotti, Heinz Holliger, and Walter Weller.

-Recently, Christian Schmitt has been tending more and more, and with great enthusiasm, towards a large range of educational activities.
-Every year he is invited for master-classes in the Conservatoires Nationaux Supérieurs de Musique in France, as well as in Europe and in North American and South East Asian universities.
+Christian Schmitt has been tending more and more, and with great enthusiasm, towards a large range of educational activities.
+Every year he is invited for master-classes in France as well as in Europe and in North American and South East Asian universities.

-He is a member of numerous juries of competitions for the French Conservatoires Nationaux Supérieurs and for German and Swiss Musikhochschule.
-He was also requested to serve as judge for the 2007 Gillet-Fox International Competition in Ithacca-New York and for the extremely prestigious ARD Oboe Competition in Munich.
+He is a member of numerous juries of international competitions and notably was requested to serve as judge for the prestigious ARD Oboe Competition in Munich.